icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [terrahub](https://github.com/TerraHubCorp/terrahub) - TerraHub is terraform automation and orchestration tool.
 Seamlessly integrated into console.terrahub.io, enterprise friendly GUI to show realtime terraform executions, as well as auditing and reporting capabilities for historical terraform runs. :heavy_dollar_sign:
 - [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice test for static code analysis of terraform templates
 - [terraspace](https://terraspace.cloud) - The Terraform Framework
+- [terrastate](https://github.com/rohinivsenthil/terrastate) - Visual Studio Code extension to monitor/deploy/destroy Terraform resources in your workspace
 - [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources.
 - [tf-init-booster](https://github.com/hayorov/terraform-init-booster) A Pre-terraform routine that speedups terraform modules download for bulky blueprints.
 - [tfcmt](https://github.com/suzuki-shunsuke/tfcmt) - CLI to notify the result of plan and apply as Pull Request comment.
 - [tfsec](https://github.com/tfsec/tfsec) - Terraform static analysis tool that supports terraform <0.12 & >=0.12 & directly integrates with HCL parser for better results.
 - [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager inspired by rbenv.
 - [tfjson](https://github.com/palantir/tfjson) - Utility to read in a Terraform plan file and dump it out in JSON. :skull: